sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-resynthesizer</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Gimp plug-in for texture synthesis
+Short desc    : Gimp plug-in for texture synthesis
 URL          : https://github.com/bootchk/resynthesizer
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Resynthesizer is a Gimp plug-in for texture synthesis.
+Descript     : Resynthesizer is a Gimp plug-in for texture synthesis.
 Given a sample of a
              : texture, it can create more of that texture.
 This has uses including:
              : - Creating more of a texture (including creation of tileable textures)
              : - Removing objects from images (great for touching up photos)